Bi-directional Digital Twin and Edge Computing in the Metaverse: Digital Components and DT Applications in the Metaverse

-Remote healthcare is intended to offer patients timely, rapid, and accurate operations in emergency conditions and travel difficulties.
+As illustrated in Fig.~\ref{DTpipeline}, we briefly introduce three main application cases of the DT in the Metaverse with the support of IoT, i.e., smart driving, smart manufacturing, and smart healthcare.
+For smart driving, traditionally, drivers are fully responsible for avoiding safety risks.
+With the use of the internet-of-vehicle (IoV), the vehicle's embedded sensors, and DTs, accidents can be predicted and augmented to the vehicle's display (e.g., on the windshield) with contextual information.
+For instance, it can show virtual objects representing the unsafely driven with position and speed information.
+This keeps the driver alert of any potential safety threats.
+Nissan company has put efforts to create a Metaverse platform called invisible-to-visible (I2V) with the augmented reality (AR) interface.
+For smart manufacturing, due to the maturity of technologies such as the Industrial Internet of Things (IIoT) and the emergence of DTs.
+There are four prominent use cases for applying DTs in the production line, i.e., product design, virtual workshop or factory, usage monitoring, and MRO (Maintenance, Repair, and Overhaul)~\cite{8258937}.
+For smart healthcare, as one of the main applications, remote healthcare is intended to offer patients timely, rapid, and accurate operations in emergency conditions and travel difficulties.
 Therefore, the timely and high-precision interaction between physical and virtual spaces is a necessity.
 DTs can enable distant operations~\cite{8632888}.
-For instance, Da Vinci system\footnote{https://www.dailymail.co.uk/health/article-5114551/Robot-surgery-save-men-prostate-cancer.html} is a current cutting-edge robotic surgery technology to do prostate cancer surgery on patients using miniature robots.
+For instance, Da Vinci system is a current cutting-edge robotic surgery technology to do prostate cancer surgery on patients using miniature robots.
 Doctors control the robot using a specialized controller interface while viewing the patient in VR.
 Additionally, IoT sensors and monitoring devices (attached to the patient's body) can feed the patient's DT.
 This DT allows doctors to assess the patient's health state.
 This includes patient lifestyle, medication usage, and emotional changes over time with severity forecast as DT behavior to enable early treatment.